Magdalene with the Smoking Flame

 Magdalene with the Smoking Flame (also titled in French La Madeleine à la veilleuse, and La Madeleine à la flamme filante) is a c.
 1640 oil-on-canvas depiction of Mary Magdalene by French Baroque painter Georges de La Tour.
-Two versions of this painting exist, one in the Los Angeles County Museum of Art and the other in the Louvre Museum (La Madeleine a la veilleuse).
+Two versions of this painting exist, one in the Los Angeles County Museum of Art and the other in the Louvre Museum in Paris (La Madeleine a la veilleuse).
+There are differences between these two, but they are very minor, for example the books on the table, and the shape of the flame.

+There are at least two other paintings by de La Tour with variant compositions of the Penitent Magdalene seen by candlelight, the Magdalene at the Mirror now in New York City and the Magdalene with Two Flames now in Washington DC.

 History

 The Louvre version of the painting was bought in 1949 from the French Administration des Douanes.
 In the somewhat uncertain chronology of Georges de La Tour's work, this painting has been allotted the date of 1640, by analogy with the Saint Mary with a Mirror, which has been dated between 1635 and 1645.
 The location of this painting before 1949 is unknown.

+The LACMA version of the painting was with the La Haye family in France, and then with Simone La Haye from approximately 1943 to 1977.
+In 1977, it was purchased by the Ahmanson Foundation and donated in that same year to LACMA.

 Georges de La Tour

 Georges de La Tour was a Catholic Baroque artist with a successful career, despite the fact that he was working at an unsettling time of religious wars and the violence that followed.
 He learned many skills from the work of Caravaggio such as tenebrism, an especially dramatic contrast between light and shadow.
 Like Caravaggio, de La Tour was interested in low-life, hoaxers, thieves and swindlers.
 Unlike Caravaggio, he was not violent or a murderer.
 His artwork is known to be thoughtful, genuine and sincere.
 He painted many versions, suggesting that several of his patrons were interested in this theme.
 The series contains small changes in lighting, pose, and symbolism.
 Although these changes are small, the paintings seem to portray a number of different meanings and emotions.

 By the 1620s, La Tour was offered substantial court patronage in Lorraine and royal patronage in Paris.
 In the 1630s, during the Thirty Years War, La Tour spent time in Paris painting for Cardinal Richelieu.
 He also painted for King Louis XIII and presented him with a Night Scene with Saint Sebastian.
 He was then titled painter-in-ordinary to the king.